atomicdata-dev/atomic-data-docs/src/schema/faq.md

 Let's assume that `https://somepage.example.com/name` and `https://example.com/name` are Properties that have the Shortname: `name`.

 What if a client tries something such as `people123.name`?
-To consistently return a single value, we need some form or precendence, and it goes like this:
+To consistently return a single value, we need some form or precedence, and it goes like this:

 1. The earlier Class mentioned in the `class` Property of the resource.
 Resources can have multiple classes, but they appear in an ordered ResourceArray.
-Classes, internally SHOULD have no key collissions in required and recommended properties, which means that they might have.
+Classes, internally SHOULD have no key collisions in required and recommended properties, which means that they might have.
 If these exist internally, sort the properties from A-Z.
 <!-- This  -->
 1. When the Properties are not part of any of the mentioned Classes, use Alphabetical sorting of the Property URL.

-When shortname colisions are possible, it's recomended to not use the shortname, but use the URL of the Property:
+When shortname collisions are possible, it's recommended to not use the shortname, but use the URL of the Property:

 ```
 people123."https://example.com/name"